“I AM NO LONGER ACCEPTING THE THINGS I CAN NOT CHANGE. I’M CHANGING THE THINGS I CAN NOT ACCEPT.”

 “It’s all in your mind,” you say.
 “What about Oprah?”

 Yes.
-Black women like Oprah Winfrey, Michelle Obama, Mellody Hobson, Ursula Barnes, Ava DuVernay, Toni Morrison, and Beyonce are an inspiration to many and have changed our politics, corporations, and nation.
+Black women like Oprah Winfrey, Michelle Obama, Mellody Hobson, Ursula Barnes, Stacey Abrams, and Ava DuVernay are an inspiration to many and have changed our politics, corporations, and nation.

-But there are thousands (dare we say millions) more of us like Stacey Abrams, Tishuara Jones, Alicia Garza, Shirley Sherrod, Angela Glover Blackwell, Marian Wright Edelman, and Hon.
-Ann Claire Williams who are less well known but shouldn’t be.
+But there are thousands (dare we say millions) more of us – BlackHer Sheroes – who are less well known but shouldn’t be.

 We’re tired of this lack of press, this disrespect, and invisibility.
 Actually, we’re passed tired.
 We’re pissed.

-We’re on a mission to amplify the leadership of Black women and educate and inspire each other to take action for progressive change NOW because the future can’t wait.
-A visible and loud chorus of Black women can shift elections, shape consumerism and reinvent our broken systems.
-And the great news is that OUR TIDE WILL LIFT ALL BOATS!
+We’re on a mission to amplify the leadership of Black women and educate and inspire each other to take action for progressive change now because the future can’t wait.
+A visible and loud chorus of Black women can shift elections, reshape corporations, and reinvent our broken systems.
+And the great news is that our tide lifts all boats!

 Will you join us in getting informed, sharing your #BlackHer Sheroes, and amplifying the amazing women on these pages?

 Because of you, we still have a fighting chance.

-Thank you for standing in your power in 2018 and beyond.
+Thank you for standing in your power.
 We’ve got your back.